 Sec.
-201. State Spending and State Appropriations Paid to Local Units of Government
+201. State Spending and State Payments to Local Units of Government

-Lists amount of state spending from state sources and amount of state spending to be paid to local units of government.
+Lists amount of state spending from state sources and amount of state spending from state sources to be paid to local units of government.

 Sec.
 202. Appropriations Subject to the Management and Budget Act and Transfer Authority